 The largest customer segment is the automotive componentry industry.
-In 2016, Höganäs reported sales of SEK 7,265m and had 1,889 employees.
+In 2021, Höganäs reported sales of SEK 10,527 million and had 2,282 co-workers in 16 countries.

 Höganäs' origins can be traced back to 1797, when coalmining started in the village of Höganäs in southern Sweden.
 Coalmining, bricks and industrial ceramics have played important parts in the company's history, but today Höganäs focuses solely on metal powders.
 Ulf G. Lindén acquired shares in the company through the 1980s and became sole owner in 1987.